Determinants, even instantons and Bridgeland stability: Instanton Sheaves

 The analogous occurs to the right-hand side of $\bar{\Upsilon}_2$, but now we have the locally free and \emph{perverse instanton sheaves} instead of the instanton sheaves.
 For that we will need the following definition present in \cite[Definition 5.6]{AJM}.

-\begin{definition} An object $E \in \Db$ is a perverse instanton sheaf if it is isomorphic to a linear complex of the form such that the left derived dual of the restriction to a line, $L j^\ast(E)$, is a sheaf object, where $j: l \hookrightarrow X$ is a line inside of $X$. \end{definition}
+\begin{definition} An object $E \in \Db$ is a perverse instanton sheaf if it is isomorphic to a linear complex of the form such that the left derived dual of the restriction to a line, $L j^\ast(E)$, is a shift of a sheaf, where $j: l \hookrightarrow X$ is a line inside of $X$. \end{definition}

 As noted in \cite{JD}, every derived dual of an instanton sheaf is a perverse instanton sheaf but the converse is not true.